basham/v4.bash.am/src/articles/storytellers.md

 For countless generations, humans have purposed oral and written communication in the form of storytelling to share experiences with one another.
 Short of science fiction, a dream cannot cross the barrier of the dreamer's mind.
 However, a dream can be told, a dream can be listened to, and a dream can be relived.

-Designers tell stories of encounters with the digital world.
+Designers curate and tell stories of encounters with the digital world.
 They craft interactions, interfaces, and systems that shape the story between a person and a product or service.
 They ask questions like:

 - What stories *do* users tell about using the product or service?
 - What stories *should* users tell about using the product or service?